alphagov/govuk-developer-docs/source/manual/fall-back-to-mirror.html.md

 Every hour, the static copy of the site is copied from the Mirrorer machine to the primary AWS S3 bucket `govuk-<environment>-mirror`.
 This primary bucket is automatically replicated to another S3 bucket (named `govuk-<environment>-mirror-replica`) in another region by AWS.

-In addition, the primary AWS S3 bucket `govuk-<environment>-mirror` is synced to the Google GCS bucket of the same name daily at 12:00.

 The crawler is entirely independent of the mirrors.
 Stopping the crawler means no new updates are made to the mirrors, but it will not stop the mirrors from working.